vweevers/remark-changelog/README.md

 ### `release-version-link`

-Release version must link to `https://github.com/OWNER/REPO/compare/A...B`.
-In `fix` mode links are automatically inserted, requiring a nearby `package.json` with a `repository` field.
+Release version must have a link.
+The destination URL is not linted.
+In `fix` mode links are automatically inserted (to `https://github.com/OWNER/REPO/compare/A...B` or `https://github.com/OWNER/REPO/releases/tag/$tag` for the oldest release) requiring a nearby `package.json` with a `repository` field.
 The link is optional for the oldest (last listed) release.

-:warning: Currently, the changelog is the source of truth for the list of versions (rather than git tags) which has some side effects if a release is missing in the changelog.

 ### `release-version-link-reference`